ISISComputingGroup/ibex_developers_manual/Reflectometers.md

 - nr mode: just a straight reflection from the ideal sample point.
 Used for solids and liquids with solids, i.e. things that can be rotated and are not effected by gravity
 - liquids nr: The sample if kept flag and the super mirror is used to make the specular condition correct.
-- polerised nr: set the poleriser at a given angle then run in nr mode but with a different incoming beam angle
+- polarised nr: set the polariser at a given angle then run in nr mode but with a different incoming beam angle
-- polerisation analysis: as with nr mode but now after the sample point the beam is split into two and the detector moves to see either beam.
+- polarisation analysis: as with nr mode but now after the sample point the beam is split into two and the detector moves to see either beam.
 2* Theta is still the angle between the incoming and outgoing beam at the sample point.
 - disabled: all components are free of geometry constraints and can be used independently.

 ### Off Specular vs Specular